quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part44_38._Redundant_D.md

 - All disks are utilized, often in parallel, to service user I/O requests, making it ideal for high-performance environments.
 :p What is the primary advantage of RAID-0 from a capacity standpoint?
 ??x
 RAID-0 provides full capacity utilization by combining multiple disks without any overhead.
-If you have N disks each of size B blocks, the total usable capacity is \(N \times B\). x??
+If you have N disks each of size B blocks, the total usable capacity is $N \times B$. x??

 ---